adam-rabinowitz/wasp_indel_v1.0/mapping/README.md

 '.remap.fq.gz', along with all possible allele-flipped versions of the read(s).
 For paired-end alignments the read-pairs are interleaved in this FASTQ file.

+Please note the allele flipping can be done in a phase specific manner if samples within the VCF are specified using the "--samples" argument.
+If samples are specified the script checks to determine if the VCF contains phased data for relevant samples.
+This check for phased data can be ignored by adding the --assume phased flag.

 Step 4 & 5:
 -----------